xenify-io/litepaper/README.md

 <br>

 Xenify distinguishes itself as a leading player in the DeFi space by offering a range of innovative and user-centric features.
-These key features embody the platform's commitment to revolutionizing the DeFi landscape while adhering to the principles of fairness, simplicity, transparency, user empowerment, and interoperability.
+These key features embody the platform's commitment to revolutionising the DeFi landscape while adhering to the principles of fairness, simplicity, transparency, user empowerment, and interoperability.
 Here, we provide an overview of the standout functionalities that make Xenify a powerful and versatile platform for all users within the decentralized finance ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)